Let’s start with some introspection- Have you deep-dived into customer success as a concept and not just as a team or department?

 Step 5- Keep Your Brand Top of Mind

-Not all products/services are the kind that are noticed upfront every day.
+Not all products/services are the kind that is noticed up front every day.
 In the manufacturing industry, the brand of the tools used isn’t always at the front and center of the users’ minds.

 In a services company, the tool that employees use to clock in their time isn’t always a brand that they pay attention to.